D0n9X1n/hexo-blog-encrypt/ReadMe.md

 - ~~First of all, the **BEST** post encryption plugin in the universe for hexo.(But what about the other plugins?)~~

-- It is for who wrote a post, but don't want everyone to read.
+- It is for those who write a post, but don't want everyone to read it.
 Thus, password is required in certain pages to access these encrypted posts.

-- It is simple on wordpress, emlog or other blog system, except hexo. :(
+- Encryption is simple on wordpress, emlog or other blog systems, except hexo. :(

 - So it's "hexo-blog-encrypt"'s time.

 ## Features

-- Once you enter the correct password, you can get the access to read encrypted posts, and the password is remembered at local.
-Press the button once, and the stored password will be erased.
+- Once you enter the correct password, you can get the access to encrypted posts, and the password is remembered locally.
+Press the button again, and the stored password will be erased.
 If there're scripts in the post, they will be executed once the post is decrypted.

-- Support preseted tag-specified password.
+- Support preset tag-specified password.

 - All functions are provided by the native APIs.
 We use [Crypto](https://nodejs.org/dist/latest-v12.x/docs/api/crypto.html) in Node.js, and use [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) in Browsers.